 7. Shop at Multiple Stores: Don’t be loyal to just one store.
 Shop multiple stores to get the best prices on the food and products you use the most.

 8. Use Rebate Aps: Rebate apps like, Ibotta, allow you to get cashback for items you are already purchasing.
 For a few minutes of your time you can get a few bucks for your shopping order.
 Let your account accumulate and then cash it out to get free groceries.
-If you sign up for Ibotta through me, you will get a $10.00 starting bonus once you make your first qualifying redemptions.
+If you sign up for Ibotta you can get a $10.00 bonus.

 Related Post: How I Save and Earn Hundreds of Dollars with this